Western Sahara - The last colony in Africa

 Police violence and landmines

 In the occupied territory, the occupying power responds to every peaceful demonstration with brutal violence.
-The word "Western Sahara" alone is a provocation that is punishable by law, Morocco calls the territory "southern provinces".
-Numerous activists are in prison and serve life sentences there.
+The very word "Western Sahara" is a provocation that is punishable by law; Morocco refers to the territory as the "southern provinces.
+Numerous activists are in prison serving life sentences.

-Between the occupied territory on the coast and the liberated zone inland, which is controlled by the Polisario, there is a 2700 km long mine-lined sand wall called Berm.
-With an estimated 7 million land mines, this is one of the areas with the highest density of mines in the world.
+Between the occupied territory on the coast and the liberated domestically, das is controlled by the Polisario, there is a 2700 km long sand wall lined with mines, the so-called Berm.
+With an estimated 7 million landmines, this is one of the areas with the greatest mine density in the world.

 The responsibility of the international community

 Although the international legal situation is actually clear, the world community is turning a blind eye to the conflict.
-There is little pressure on Morocco to hold the promised referendum.
-Nor do Europe's geopolitical interests lie in favour of the Sahrouis, who have been peacefully fighting for their rights for over 40 years.
+There is little pressure on Morocco to hold the promised referendum, also Europe's geopolitical interests are not in favor of the Sahrauis.

 Support in the peaceful struggle for self-determination